Velfarre: Influence

 TCV stands for The Class of Velfarre; the nickname of Velfarre's VIP Floor.

-Velfarre hosted many world-class Trance DJs, such as Johan Gielen and Ferry Corsten.
+Velfarre hosted many world-class trance DJs, such as Johan Gielen and Ferry Corsten.
 Trance was a fundamental part of Velfarre.
-John Robinson first introduced it at Millenia and PLANET LOVE.
+John Robinson ja] first introduced it at Millenia and PLANET LOVE.
 Cyber Trance was a natural evolution from the movement started by John Robinson at PLANET LOVE.
-Johan Gielen also played a significant role with Cyber Trance at Velfarre.
-When he was working under John as a resident DJ from 1995 to 1997 - trance was a major part of their sets.
-Gielen was at the final Cyber Trance at Velfarre; John was the DJ for the final New Year countdown, Johan played after John ~ there then followed a succession of DJs who had played at Velfarre over the years before John returned at 11am and played the final set before Velfarre's oversized mirror ball was dimmed for the very last time.
+When Gielen was working under Robinson as a resident DJ from 1995 to 1997, trance was a major part of their sets.
+Gielen was at the final Cyber Trance at Velfarre; Robinson was the DJ for the final New Year countdown.
+Gielen played after Robinson, followed by a succession of DJs who had played at Velfarre over the years before Robinson returned at 11am to play the club's final set before its closure.